-Please indicate reasons for your preference:
+Please indicate reasons for your preference: Seems to be the most streamline approach.

-- 22. Are there other options for transferring existing dogs onto the centralised system? - 23.
-Which of the following would you support to cover the costs of migrating existing data? - $\hfill\square$ an increase in the registration fee - \Box a one-off payment by dog owners - □ other have to refer to both the centralised system and individual local government dog registers.
+- 22. Are there other options for transferring existing dogs onto the centralised system?

+- 23. Which of the following would you support to cover the costs of migrating existing data?

+- an increase in the registration fee

+- \Box a one-off payment by dog owners

+- □ other